laszlocph/website/index.md

 layout: default
 ---

-Hi, I'm **Laszlo Fogas**, freelance software consultant.
-I help teams of 5 mature their engineering practices and become scalable technical organizations.
+Hi, I'm Laszlo Fogas, freelance software consultant.

+**I help growing teams mature their engineering practices to become scalable technical organizations.**

-I offer workshops and hands-on work to level-up engineering, release and testing practices so you don’t lose productivity during the scaling.
+I offer workshops and hands-on work to  level-up engineering, release and testing practices so you **don’t lose productivity during scaling**.

+---

+I'm a former early employee and Director of Engineering of Falcon.io.
+I started as an individual contributor being responsible for everything backend.
+Later, I became Director of Engineering and scaled engineering to 7 teams of 7.

 ---
 * Reach me at <a href="mailto:laszlo@laszlo.cloud">laszlo@laszlo.cloud</a>